Ecuador 80s Radio Stations

 Frequently asked questions

-la chismosa from Cuenca is the most-voted 80s station from Ecuador on Ceroxi, with 532 community votes.
+la chismosa from Cuenca tops the Ecuador 80s chart on Ceroxi Radio, with 532 community votes.
 It streams at 40 kbps in AAC+.
-Press play to listen — no signup, no app, no ads from us.
+Just press play to listen — no signup, no app, no fees.

-Ceroxi indexes 4 80s radio stations from Ecuador, all verified as reachable and streaming live in your browser.
-They broadcast from 16 cities across the country.
+Ceroxi Radio lists 4 80s radio stations from Ecuador, all verified as reachable and streaming live in your browser.
+They broadcast from 3 cities across the country.

-Ecuador 80s stations on Ceroxi stream at bitrates from 40 to 128 kbps, depending on the broadcaster.
+Ecuador 80s stations on Ceroxi Radio stream at bitrates from 40–128 kbps.
 Audio formats include AAC+, MP3.
 Higher-bitrate stations sound richer but use more mobile data — most stations let you choose a lower-bitrate fallback automatically.

-80s radio stations broadcast from 16 cities across Ecuador, including Ambato, Azuay, Chimborazo, and 13 more.
+80s radio stations broadcast from 3 cities across Ecuador, including Cuenca, Guayaquil, Guayas.
 You can filter stations by city on the Ecuador country page.

-Beyond 80s, popular genres broadcast from Ecuador include Cumbia, Pop, Merengue, and 2 more.
-Each genre has its own dedicated cross-country browsing page on Ceroxi.
+Beyond 80s, popular genres broadcast from Ecuador include News, Cumbia, Latin, and 9 more.
+Each genre has its own dedicated cross-country browsing page on Ceroxi Radio.

-Most Ecuador 80s stations broadcast continuously, 24 hours a day.
-Ceroxi runs regular health checks on every station and only lists those verified as currently reachable.
-If a station goes offline, it's automatically removed from the listing within hours.
+Most Ecuador 80s stations broadcast continuously, day and night.
+Ceroxi Radio runs regular health checks and only lists currently-reachable stations — any station that goes offline is removed within hours.

 Internet radio is live and curated — DJs and station programmers choose what plays in real time, often introducing tracks you'd never discover through an algorithmic playlist.
 Stations from Ecuador reflect local music culture and language.
 There are no monthly subscriptions, no playback limits, and no skips counter.